luizsj/coronavirus_webscrap/README.md

       3d) After reached the 3c rate, continue applying the 3b daily-calc reducing 5% per day.
 4) Put the global data, the countries list, country data e projections into json objects, so they could be posted in any database and used in any front-end graphs.

-# Road
+# StartCalcProjections
-2020-08-02 21:50:  3a OK

-next: put all code for get countries data in a node module
+a) define argument for getCountriesData, to limit the number of countries treated

-next: convert data strings 'mmm dd' in objects to date objects
+b) convert data strings 'mmm dd' in objects to date objects
-next: work in 3b - calc projection
+c) work in 3b - calc projection